ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 of nonzeros per row, $nnz_{avg}$.
 Distribution of work to different GPU compute resources will often be based on this measure.

-First, we'll review the widely-used CSR and Ellpack formats for sparse matrices.
+First, we'll review the widely-used CSR and ELLPACK formats for sparse matrices.
 After describing the implementations, we will compare their relative performance on AMD MI250X architectures for a variety of sparse matrices.
 Conversion algorithms from one matrix storage format to another can be a costly endeavor.
-Our code [samples](https://github.com/ROCm/rocm-blogs/tree/release/blogs/high-performance-computing/spmv/part-1/examples/) will provide non-optimized device implementations of conversion algorithms between CSR and Ellpack however we will not discuss them in detail in this post.
+Our code [samples](https://github.com/ROCm/rocm-blogs/tree/release/blogs/high-performance-computing/spmv/part-1/examples/) will provide non-optimized device implementations of conversion algorithms between CSR and ELLPACK however we will not discuss them in detail in this post.

 ## Storage formats